Every new hire comes with a hidden cost that never shows up on your P&L.

 Wrong.

-What Is the Hiring Tax?
+What Is the Hiring Tax, and Why Should You Care?

 - Coordination costs increase exponentially, not linearly